Final projects should seek to answer a research question through implementation of a new idea in a real system. This could take one of several forms:

 - Conduct a study of privacy risks and deficiencies in existing software, and analyze what it would take to address them.

 You may work on projects individually, or in groups of two to three students.
-Your project deliverables include a proposal, a progress report, a final paper describing design and implementation, your code, and a presentation I will post the final presentation and writeup to the course website (unless you explicitly want it kept confidential for a good reason).
+Your project deliverables include a proposal, a progress report and poster presentation, a final paper describing design and implementation, your code, and a presentation I will post the final presentation and writeup to the course website (unless you explicitly want it kept confidential for a good reason).

 Please use the OSDI 2018 submission template.
 Your proposal should be a one-page summary of what your idea is, how you plan to go about investigating it, and what techniques you will apply (or need to learn about beyond the course material).